Gertjan423/index_test_course/chapter2.md

 *** =sct

---- type:VideoExercise lang: xp: skills: key:5cd8b51166
+--- type:VideoExercise lang:r xp: skills: key:0a6e143351
 ## Set Operations
 Set operations include union(), intersect() and setdiff().
 They let you group observations from two data sets into a new data set.

 *** =video_link

---- type:NormalExercise lang: xp: skills: key:9f072a03c7
+--- type:NormalExercise lang:r xp: skills: key:02aa397985
 ## Union
 How many unique observations are there in these two data sets?

 *** =instructions